bandang0/theiaonline/about.md

 `theia` is also open source software, so please feel inventive and contact `raphael.duque@polytechnique.edu` for suggestions, comments, access to the git repository and bug reporting.

 ## Acknowledgements
 This work owes a great deal to many people in and out of the gravitational interferometry community.
-We would like to thank H.Yamamoto, G. Hemming and G. Duque among others.
+We would like to thank H. Yamamoto, G. Hemming and G. Duque among others.